 Getting over a broken heart was never going to be easy.
 Can Connie put the past to rest and find peace and love in a country far from home?

-The Baobab Beach Retreat is The Baobab Beach Retreat.
+Start reading The Baobab Beach Retreat today.

 Contemporary women’s fiction novel, The Butterfly Storm, was published in 2013 and is Kate Frost’s debut book.
 It has more than 100 five star reviews on Amazon and 40,000 readers have downloaded it.
 This is what some of them have said: